Sir Paul McCartney calls for MEAT FREE MONDAY to help slow climate change

 For instance, the UK’s Food Climate Research Network estimate that food production is responsible for between 20-30 per cent of global greenhouse gas (GHG) emissions and that livestock are responsible for around half of these.
 Livestock production releases gases such as methane and nitrous oxide into the atmosphere and have a much more powerful climate changing effect than CO2.

-Environmental group Greenpeace estimates that every kg of beef we eat represents roughly the same GHG emissions as flying 100km and the group, Compassion in World Farming, estimate that if the average UK household halved its consumption of meat, this would cut more emissions than it they cut their car use in half.
+Environmental group Greenpeace estimates that every kg of beef we eat represents roughly the same GHG emissions as flying 100km and the group, Compassion in World Farming, estimate that if the average UK household halved its consumption of meat, this would cut more emissions than if they cut their car use in half.

 Last year Dr Rajendra Pachauri, Nobel Prize winner and Chair of the Intergovernmental Panel on Climate Change, (the group of scientists that produces much of the global climate change data that we read daily in the newspapers) stated that “. . .
-[The] IPCC found that changes in lifestyle and behaviour patterns can contribute to climate change mitigation across all sectors.
+[The] IPCC found that changes in lifestyle and behavior patterns can contribute to climate change mitigation across all sectors.
 One area where individuals can make a difference in this regard is by altering their diets through consuming less meat, say by giving up meat at least one day a week.
 Reducing meat consumption in this manner will make individuals healthier as well as the planet.”

 Having a MEAT FREE MONDAY every week is a simple way to start making a real difference in the world.
 The more people who join in, the more difference we can make.

 “I think many of us feel helpless in the face of environmental challenges, and it can be hard to know how to sort through the advice about what we can do to make a meaningful contribution to a cleaner, more sustainable, healthier world.
 Having one designated meat free day a week is actually a meaningful change that everyone can make, that goes to the heart of several important political, environmental and ethical issues all at once.
-For instance it not only addresses pollution, but better health, the ethical treatment of animals, global hunger and community and political activism.”
+For instance, it not only addresses pollution, but better health, the ethical treatment of animals, global hunger and community and political activism.”